Tariq-Mehmood-Malik/Docker/README.md

 - [Building a website on Nginx](#building-a-website-on-nginx)
 ---
 # What is Docker
-Docker is a platform that simplifies the development, delivery, and operation of applications by using containers.
+Docker is a software platform that simplifies the process of building, running, managing and distributing applications.
 It allows you to bundle an application with everything it needs, such as libraries and dependencies, into a single container.
 This container can then be run on any system that supports Docker, without needing to change the host system.
+The machine on which Docker is installed and running is usually referred to as a Docker Host or Host. <br>
+Docker containers are often described as "lightweight" because they don't have a full operating system running inside them.
+Instead, they share the host operating system's kernel but isolate/ virtualize their processes, file systems, and network interfaces in such a way that it feels as if they are running in their own environment.
+Whereas the kernel of the host’s operating system is shared across all containers.

+#### Important Note
+`Linux containers` can run on Linux, macOS (via Docker Desktop), and Windows (via WSL2).
+`Windows containers` run only on Windows hosts, using Windows-based images
 ### Docker Key Terms

 1. **Docker Images**: